 Gradually, as commerce became more complex, more and more consumer protection statutes were added to the inspector’s armoury.
 The Petroleum Act of 1871 gave responsibility for the licensing of retail sites storing petroleum.
 The Sale of Food and Drugs Act 1875 was the beginning of the inspectorate’s ever-growing concern for quality as well as quantity.
 The Act empowered inspectors to sample food and drugs for adulteration, and from it developed the complex legislation that now controls the composition, purity and labelling of foodstuffs.

 The Explosives Act 1875 regulated the storage of explosives for retail sale.
 The Merchandise Marks Act 1887 provided some regulation on the accuracy of written descriptions of goods.
 The Fertilizers and Feeding Stuffs Act 1893 was concerned with the quality of agricultural materials.
-This legislation has developed over the years and in its current form is still enforced by Weights and Measures Authorities – in Devon and Somerset, this is Devon & Somerset Trading Standards.
+This legislation has developed over the years and in its current form is still enforced by Weights and Measures Authorities – in Devon, Somerset and Torbay, this is Devon & Somerset Trading Standards.

 Keeping People Safe & Protected

 The Food Act 1984 and the many sets of regulations made under it provide a large measure of control over the composition, purity and labelling of food.
 While much of the Trading Standards Officer’s task in enforcing food law currently consists of advice to food manufacturers, not so many years ago there was widespread adulteration of staple foods.